Cadillac V-16: 1930–1937

 Production of the original V-16 continued under various model names through 1937.
 The body was redesigned in 1933 as the model 452C.
 Innovations included Fisher no draft individually controlled ventilation (I.C.V. or vent windows).

 For 1934, the body was redesigned again and denoted as 452D, and as 452E in 1935.
 The V-16 now featured the Fisher Turret Top all-steel roof, though the cars were still built by Fleetwood.
 This same basic design would remain virtually unchanged through 1937.
 With a wheelbase of 154.0 in and a curb weight of up to 6600 lb these are perhaps the largest standard production cars ever produced in the United States.
 Combined production for the 1934 and 1935 model years was 150.
 It was redesignated the Series 90 in 1936 as Cadillac reorganized their model names.
 Fifty-two units were sold that year, with nearly half ordered as limousines.
-Hydraulic brakes were added for 1937, the last year of production.
-Fifty vehicles were produced.
+Hydraulic brakes were added for 1937, the last year of production, in which fifty vehicles were produced.

-1937 Cadillac V16 Hartman Cabriolet
+1937 Cadillac V16 Hartmann Cabriolet

 In 1937 Cadillac built fifty of their most expensive Series 90 V-16 chassis, and all but two were bodied in-house by Fleetwood.
 This chassis was delivered to Lausanne, Switzerland, to be bodied by Carrosserie Willy Hartmann per an order by local resident Philippe Barraud, a wealthy paper mill heir and playboy of the 1930s.
 Barraud wanted an outrageous, bespoke automobile to suit his stylish lifestyle.
 Stretching 22 feet in length, the car was designed in the sweeping cabriolet style of the Delahaye built by Figoni & Falaschi for the 1936 Paris Auto Salon.